kumu/docs/faq/how-do-I-add-arrows-to-my-connections.md

 # How do I add arrows to my connections?

-{% hint style="warn" %}
+{% hint style="info" %}
-Arrows can't be added to connections if you're using the <a class="alert-link" href="/guides/templates.md#sna-social-network-analysis-template">SNA template</a>.
+Arrows can't be added to connections if you're using the [SNA template](../guides/templates.md#sna-social-network-analysis-template).
 {% endhint %}

 If you want to add arrows to your connections to specify direction, here are a couple ways to do so: